anweshct3/Audio-Spectrum-Analyzer-STM32/README.md

 If changes have done to the files in the src folder, run the zbuildsd.sh script to build only the src files

-Run the ycopysd.h script to generate bin files and automatically copy them to the STM32F4 microcontroller
+Run the zbuildcopy.sh script to generate bin files and automatically copy them to the STM32F4 microcontroller

 <h3>Pin-Mapping</h3>